 Tree Planting Recommendations

-The Salt Lake Valley can be a harsh place for trees.
+Reno can be a harsh place for growing trees.
 Our soil is generally poor and alkaline.
-We have cold winters and hot, dry summers that are only becoming more extreme as our climate changes.
-Road salts are used in abundance, affecting trees along streets and walkways.
+Cold winters and hot, dry summers are only becoming more extreme as our climate changes.
+Road salts are used during winter storms, affecting trees along streets and walkways.
 Windstorms and snowstorms often cause partial and total tree failures.
 To ensure the best chance for your trees, start by selecting ones that are well-adapted for your landscape.

 We recommend certain trees for numerous reasons, but mostly for their tolerance of drought and alkaline soil, low maintenance, disease-resistance, and longevity.
 Here are a few of our favorite picks for different scenarios: